ishan00/ishantarunesh.com/_posts/2023-09-05-10X-is-easier-than-2X.md

 It’s pure commitment and courage.
 It’s never-ending.
 It’s freedom and how you build your most unique value, which the right people will immediately recognize and appreciate beyond what you can presently imagine.

+There is enormous external pressure to keep the 80 percent in your life, because the 80 percent represents security but not freedom.
+Even still, the greatest pressure you’ll face is internal.

+Indeed, as stated previously, a primary reason people don’t go for the 10x upgrades they want is because in the end, they’re too afraid of making those around them who simply wouldn’t get it uncomfortable.
+They end up buying into the loud agenda of culture and those around them who say they shouldn’t want more than they need.
+They settle for 2x over 10x and, internally, they can’t overcome the frustration and suppression this creates.
+Even more, they fail to realize who they truly could have become, the 10x version of themselves that transformed again and again, the David.

+To quote Stephen Covey, “The main thing is to keep the main thing the main thing.”

+Committing to what you want most is the only way to be free.

+A crucial aspect of “wanting what you want” is that you absolutely do not need to justify your desires to anyone.

+You can’t be great if you’re content being good.

+In order to become the best, you must embrace the art of quitting.
+Those who become the best don’t hold on to any 80 percent activity or identity for too long.

+The rewards are heavily skewed, so much so that it’s typical for #1 to get ten times the benefit of #10, and a hundred times the benefit of #100.

+Atomic Habits isn’t 10x better than other similar self-help books, but it is 10-20 percent better and different than the best self-help books.
+It’s a clear qualitative improvement.
+Consequently, it gets 10x or 100x the results of even the outliers.

+You quit everything that can’t go 10x from here, even if that means eliminating the best of what got you here.

+The longer you hold on to the 80 percent out of fear, the slower your 10x transformation will occur.
+The faster you let go of the 80 percent out of commitment and courage, the faster your 10x transformation will occur.